Concussed NASCAR champion Kurt Busch to step away from sport

 Busch moved to Stewart-Haas Racing in 2014 and was suspended by NASCAR for the first three races of 2015 for domestic violence allegations made by an ex-girlfriend.
 He later landed with Chip Ganassi Racing and finally 23XI to drive a Toyota in 2021.

-He is one of the rare drivers to compete in all of NASCAR’s manufacturers.
+He is one of the rare drivers to compete for and win for all of NASCAR’s manufacturers.
 Busch and his brother join Bobby and Terry Labonte as the only siblings to win Cup titles.

+“For spending 23 years in this sport and he’s had a phenomenal career, and to not be able to come back full time is obviously doctors’ orders, hoping he can still make peace with it all and be happy with whatever he’s going to do going forward,” Kyle Busch said.
+“He’s healthy, he’ll be able to be normal, as normal as the Busches are, for the rest of his life and that’s good.”

-Busch won 34 races in 776 starts over 23 years, including the Daytona 500 in 2017 with SHR and sponsor Monster, which has remained with him to this day.
+Kurt Busch won 34 races in 776 starts over 23 years, including the Daytona 500 in 2017 with SHR and sponsor Monster, which has remained with him to this day.
+He said he’ll remain a Monster ambassador and has approached Fox Sports about doing television work moving forward.

 “For more than two decades, we have been privileged to watch Kurt Busch compete.
 He has proven himself a champion on the racetrack, but perhaps just as importantly, he has grown to become a true ambassador for the sport,” NASCAR President Steve Phelps said.
 “Kurt’s drive to improve the future of motorsports has set him apart.
 We are thrilled that he’ll remain in our sport as a leader and trusted resource.
 Kurt’s unparalleled passion for racing gives us hope that we will see him in a race car again.”